FaintWhisper/Gecko/README.md

 # Automatic Music Tagger
 This tool helps you tag your music automatically and in a standard and coherent way using the iTunes API.
-The matching efficency is about 75~80%, higher that most of the tools currently available out there.
+The matching efficency is about 75~80%, higher that most of the tools currently available out there, although it was designed in the begining to work especially well with EDM songs.

 *IMPORTANT NOTE*: For now this tools only supports songs in FLAC format.
 Please, feel free to submit a pull request to add compatibiliy with more types.